 Yes.
 The following documents must be presented to staff to complete an application for a LIHEAP utility assistance grant.
 Failing to present a required document will result in an incomplete application.
 Incomplete applications will be voided and assistance will be denied.

-Present a state-issued picture ID with current address for applicant.
+– Present a SC-issued picture ID with current address for applicant

-Present a legible social security cards for all household members.
+– Present legible social security cards for all household members

 – Present total income for all household members within the past 30 days prior to application

-The bill must have a balance due within last 90 days.
 Names must match on all documents.
-Palmetto CAP cannot assist if there is a credit or zero balance on the account
+Palmetto CAP cannot assist if the account has a credit or zero balance.

 This department provides financial literacy classes, one-on-one budgeting sources, free VITA tax preparation and housing stability.